Opentrons/opentrons/docs/setting_up_environment.md

 The should execute the installation process of the Opentrons API.
 The last line of this installation process should say `Successfully installed opentrons-sdk-1.0`

 If you made it this far without any errors then you are done!
 You should treat yourself well tonight and celebrate your successes generously!

+If you want to learn more about Jupyter Notebook Navigation [check this out](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb):